 I was too busy planning to live that I failed to actually live.
 That was my story.

-Now as a mother with a successful career I was wearing many hats.
+As a mother with a growing career I was wearing many hats.
 I always felt like my to-do list was a mile long and I was burning the candles at both ends.

 I was drowning in a sea of responsibilities and I needed help.
 I would think to myself that surely I wasn’t the only one that was experiencing this and that there must be a better life for me out there.
 And there was.

-I regularly hear other people's stories.
-Stories that include the problems that they are experiencing at work, the long to-do lists that they have, always longing for that 25th hour to get more things done, trying to beat the clock, trying to be enough, trying to be a good parent/partner/wife,/husband/colleague/boss, trying to live a healthy life.
+I regularly hear other people’s stories.
+Stories that include the problems that they are experiencing within their buinesses, the long to-do lists that they have, always longing for that 25th hour to get more things done, trying to beat the clock, trying to be enough, trying to be a good parent/partner/wife,/husband/colleague/boss, trying to live a healthy life.

 Many of these stories are stories of overwhelm.
 Just to define what I mean by this, it can be overwhelmed by their feelings; overwhelmed by time pressures; overwhelmed by how to do things ‘right’.
 Does any of this sound familiar?